 Transformational leadership is currently the most popular perspective of leadership.
-It is defined as a leadership approach that causes change in individuals and social systems.
+It is defined as a leadership approach that causes a change in individuals and social systems.
 Ideally, transformational leaders create positive change in their followers and ultimately develop their followers into leaders.
 However, don’t confuse this with pseudo-transformational leadership.

 Transformational leadership is fairly easy to identify.
 These types often take control of the given situation and convey the vision or goal of the group or organization.
 They listen, remain calm and look for the opportunities.
 They are often passionate and have the ability to energize the room or group with their words.
 It’s about motivation and inspiration.
 It is easy to see why this type of leadership is so popular.
 However, it is far from perfect.